skydevht/website/content/about.md

 url: about
 ---

-# Welcome

 My name is Holy-Elie Scaide, but you can call me Hash.
 I am a software engineer working as a freelancer.

 I strongly believe that technology, specifically software systems, should be designed to enhance people's lives.
 As a professional, my aim is to develop user-friendly systems that seamlessly integrate with other tools to boost efficiency and productivity.